francoparente/certificates/README.md

 # Certificates
-Certificates that I have been acquiring throughout my career, in various courses and studies
+Certificates that I have been acquiring throughout my career, in various courses and studies.